 2. How Long Does the Powerwall Provide Power?

 The energy you consume will determine how long your Powerwall lasts.
-The capacity of a standard Powerwall can run your appliances for up to 24 hours.
+The capacity of a standard Powerwall battery has a capacity of 12.2 kilowatt-hours for use and keeps a 10% reserve.
+This reserve is important because if there’s a power outage, it ensures there’s enough energy to activate your solar panels.
+This way, when the sun rises the next day, the battery can recharge..
 8MSolar can help you determine how long a Tesla Powerwall can meet your energy needs during an outage or when your solar panels can’t collect enough sunlight.

 3. What Is the Powerwall Warranty?